Pre-Registration and Costs

 RAB Learning to Lead Clinic maximum 8 participants

 A two day intensive clinic aimed at teaching the basics of lead climbing for anyone wanting to move from top-roping onto their first alpine mixed lead.
 This is limited to 6 participants.
 This is the perfect clinic for those who have previously attended the Ice and Mixed Clinics but are not feeling comfortable to lead on their own in the mountains.
+You should have spent many days using ice axe and crampons and climbed some grade 2-3 (Mount Cook scale) mountains.
 A full list of all equipment required is available on our resources page on this website.
 We will be covering the basics of traditional anchors, double and single rope techniques, placing protection, and advanced climbing techniques.

 What you need to know before registering